joaoag/GildedRose-JS/README.md

 Unit tests mock the dependencies of the object they are testing
 Readability:

-Rubocop - only three warnings for line length Variable, method, & class names clear and descriptive (see Rubocop warnings...)
+Eslint - only three warnings
-Can offer simple explanation of how the program works "The program tracks deposits and withdrawals, the date they were made and the resulting balance.
-Using this stored information, it can also print out a statement showing the account history.
-It's made of three classes: Statement, Transaction and Account"
+Variable, method, & class names clear and descriptive Can offer simple explanation of how the program works "The program tracks items and updates their value and sell by date.
+It's currently made of two classes: Shop and Item"

 README & Commits:

 Describes how to install dependencies, run tests, and run the project